IE-bank-team/ie-bank-infrastructure/modules/logic/workflow/README.md

 ### Parameter: `workflowParameters`

-The definitions for uno or more parameters that pass the values to use at your logic app's runtime.
+The definitions for one or more parameters that pass the values to use at your logic app's runtime.

 - Required: No
 - Type: object